patshiu/patmanda-2022-installation/readme.md

 # [https://patmanda-2022.onrender.com/](https://patmanda-2022.onrender.com/)

-Notes:
+Setup:

+1. Download & install node js https://nodejs.org/en/download/
+2. Open applications > terminal, and cd to the project directory
+3. run `npm install`
+4. run `npm start`; installation should be online now.

-- Go to the above url to see the control panel
+- Go `localhost:3000` to see the control panel
-- On iPads, open the corresponding url in safari, then
+- On iPads, open the corresponding url in safari (e.g. `localhost:3000/ipad0.html`), then
 - Add the "app" by tapping the share icon » tapping "Add to Home Screen" » "Add"
-- Only iPad 0, iPad 1 and iPad 2 are available currently.
-- This may not work with our super large vid files lol, we better test.
+- The videos may now be controlled from the control panel

+5. to the server stop hit `ctrl + c`